Prochlorperazine Maleate Tablets

 Medical Editor: John P. Cunha, DO, FACOEP

 Prochlorperazine Maleate Tablets is an antipsychotic used to treat schizophrenia, and is also an antiemetic used to control severe nausea and vomiting.
-It is available in generic form.
-Common side effects of Prochlorperazine Maleate include drowsiness, dizziness, missed menstrual periods, blurred vision, skin reactions, and low blood pressure.
+Prochlorperazine maleate is available in generic form.
+Common side effects of prochlorperazine maleate include drowsiness, dizziness, missed menstrual periods, blurred vision, skin reactions, low blood pressure, and yellowing of the skin or eyes (jaundice).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.